ntop/n2n/doc/Authentication.md

 Tools for automizing [`.conf` file](https://github.com/ntop/n2n/blob/dev/doc/ConfigurationFiles.md) generation for deployment ot delivery to freshly registered and approved users could greatly enhance this ecosystem; a user would not have to mess around with command line parameters but just copy a `.conf` file into a specified directory.

-Let us know if you are intrerested in implementing or furthering these ideas.
+Let us know if you are interested in implementing or furthering these ideas.